 Senate Attendance.
 The Senate Executive Coordinator shall keep an up-to-date list

 of all Senate members.
-Each Senator shall officially sign in at each meetingand Senate minutes shall record all present, excused, and absent members.
+When attending in person, each Senator or their substitute shall officially sign in at each meeting.
+When attending online, each Senator or their substitute shall provide their actual name so that their attendance may be recorded.
+Senate minutes shall record all present, excused, and absent members.

 3.5.1 Senate Absences.
 The seat of any Senator shall be considered vacant if the Senator is absent two times in one academic term from regularly scheduled meetings of the Senate, unless the Executive Coordinator of the University Senate (acting in this capacity as Statutory Faculty Executive Coordinator's designee) has been notified in advance of the Senator's illness or anticipated absence on university business (University of Oregon Constitution Section 8.1).